PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Page 12
 ![Page 12](images/page-12.png)

-So many animal friends in Kampala!
+So many animal friends all around us!

 **Ask:** Which animal is your favorite?